 Be Curious About Your Industry

 This is crucial.
 Your industry is a part of your daily life; it’s what you do and how you earn your living.
 Take advantage of every opportunity to learn more about it.
 Go to conferences and seminars, read industry-related blogs, and talk to people in your field.
 Ask questions you don’t know the answers to and see if you can find some answers.
-This will help you stay up to date on the latest developments in your industry, give you something to talk about during interviews, and put you light years ahead of everyone else who doesn’t have the same level of curiosity about their industry that you do.
+This will help you stay up to date on the latest developments in your industry, give you something to talk about during interviews, whether you’re applying for unfilled internal medicine residency positions or trying to sell your graphic design skills, and put you light years ahead of everyone else who doesn’t have the same level of curiosity about their industry that you do.

 Whether you’re currently employed or looking for a new job, the best way to improve your career opportunities is to be flexible.
 Employers value a flexible candidate who can work well in a team environment, so make sure you demonstrate this in your resume, cover letters, and job interviews.
 You’ll see significant results when you make minor adjustments to improve your career opportunities!